kenlowrie/smd/tests/in/markdown.md

 [link.inline_links]
 ###Inline Style:

-The next paragraph has inline links defined: This is **&#91;an example]:(http://example.com/ "Inline Link Sample")** of an inline link. **&#91;This inline link]:(http://example.net/)** has no title attribute.
+//TODO: Need to update this section, no longer true about inline links and reference links The next paragraph has inline links defined: This is **&#91;an example]:(http://example.com/ "Inline Link Sample")** of an inline link. **&#91;This inline link]:(http://example.net/)** has no title attribute.

 @link _="sample1" _inherit="_template_" title="Inline Link Sample" href="http://example.com"